How Do I Request a Review of My Debt?

 If your debt has not been reviewed before, the first step is to ask for an Authorised Review Officer within Centrelink to review your debt.

-If your debt has already been reviewed by an Authorised Review Officer, you can seek further review by the Administrative Appeals Tribunal.
+If your debt has already been reviewed by an Authorised Review Officer, you can seek further review by the Administrative Review Tribunal.

-If your debt has already been reviewed by the Administrative Appeals Tribunal you may have further appeal options available to you, depending on your individual circumstances.
+If your debt has already been reviewed by the Administrative Review Tribunal you may have further appeal options available to you, depending on your individual circumstances.

 You should seek legal advice about the appeal processes.